 Vaccines (Live): Immunosuppressants may enhance the adverse/toxic effect of Vaccines (Live).
 Immunosuppressants may diminish the therapeutic effect of Vaccines (Live).
 Management: Avoid use of live organism vaccines with immunosuppressants; live-attenuated vaccines should not be given for at least 3 months after immunosuppressants.
 Avoid combination

+Frequency not defined.
 Administration of basiliximab did not appear to increase the incidence or severity of adverse effects in clinical trials.
 Adverse events were reported in 96% of both the placebo and basiliximab groups.

 Cardiovascular: Hypertension, peripheral edema

-Central nervous system: Fever, headache, insomnia, pain
+Central nervous system: Headache, insomnia, pain